ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/3rd Level/Speedy spell.md

 - **Effects**:
 	- You play . on your instrument,
 	- For the duration of the psycast, all allied creatures within range of you gain the following effects:
-		- They gain . of movement speed.
+		- They gain 10ft of movement speed.
-		- When they attack with a weapon, the [[Rate of Fire]] of the weapon is increased by .
+		- When they attack with a weapon, the [[Rate of Fire]] of the weapon is increased by 33%.
+			- This is rounded up for decimal places beyond the hundredths place.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every . psyfocus spent above the normal cost for this psycast, the radius of the range increases by 5ft.